Sebastián Beccacece

-Sebastián Andrés Beccacece (born 17 December 1980) is an Argentine football manager.
+Sebastián Andrés Beccacece (born 17 December 1980) is an Argentine professional football manager.
+He is the current head coach of the Ecuador national team and led them to qualification for the 2026 FIFA World Cup.

 Personal life

 Born in Rosario, Beccacece lived in the La República neighborhood with his parents Julio and Mónica, and his two brothers.
-His twin brother Aníbal played football for their hometown side Central Córdoba de Rosario.
+His twin brother Aníbal played football for their hometown side Central Córdoba.

 Career

 Early career

 Beccacece played for Argentine amateur clubs Lavalle and Juan XXIII as a right back when he was teenager, but after realising he would not become a top-tier footballer, he stopped playing.
 He then started working at Newell's Old Boys' youth setup, initially managing kids between the age of four and 12.
 He also worked at Club Renato Cesarini's youth setup, managing the 1989/1990 age groups.

 Working with Sampaoli

 After meeting Jorge Sampaoli in his hometown in 2002, Beccacece was named his assistant coach at Peruvian side Sport Boys in 2003.
 He remained his assistant at Coronel Bolognesi (2004–2005 and 2006), Sporting Cristal (2007), O'Higgins (2008–2009) and Emelec (2010).

 In 2010, following the 2010 FIFA World Cup, Beccacece reportedly rejected an invitation of Marcelo Bielsa to work as his assistant in the Chile national team, and continued to work with Sampaoli.
 The duo subsequently joined Universidad de Chile for the 2011 season, where they won the 2011 Apertura, the 2011 Clausura, the 2012 Apertura and the 2011 Copa Sudamericana.

-Following their success at Universidad de Chile, in 2013, Beccacece and Sampaoli were signed by the ANFP to led the Chile national team, finally arriving there after rejecting Bielsa’s offer.
+Following their success at Universidad de Chile, in 2013, Beccacece and Sampaoli were signed by the ANFP to led the Chile national team, finally arriving there after rejecting Bielsa's offer.
 At Chile they achieved the qualification to the 2014 FIFA World Cup and lifted the first ever Copa América title in the country's history.
 In 2015, they resigned from the Chile national team amidst the FIFA corruption case where they were involved alongside the federation's president Sergio Jadue.